UsefulEngines/AwsContainerLab/README.md

 # Building Services using .NET Core, Cross-Platform Tools, and AWS Fargate
-Amazon Web Service (AWS) Fargate is a compute cluster engine that automatically manages containerized application deployment configuration.
+Amazon Web Service (AWS) Fargate is a compute cluster engine that automatically manages containerized application deployment configurations.
 There is no need to provision, manage, or scale any underlying Amazon EC2 compute infrastructure.

 Fargate works with Amazon Elastic Container Service (ECS) and can run microservices developed in many programming languages or application frameworks including Java, .NET Core, Python, Node.js, Go, or Ruby on Rails.